alex-n-a/flumes-ai-sdk/README.md

 print(len(hits.get("matches", [])))
 ```

-Behind the scenes Flumes:
-1. Adds the fact to long-term memory (summarised + deduplicated).
-2. Retrieves relevant memories with semantic search.
-3. Injects them into the LLM prompt (OpenAI by default).
-4. Stores the assistant response for future context.
+Behind the scenes Flumes stores facts/events and makes them retrievable with hybrid search.
+Use the optional Agent helper to compose grounded prompts with your LLM.

 ---